Fahrek/caligrafy-vue-course/README.md

 - REST-ful APIs

 ## Are there any course requirements or prerequisites?
+- Students need to have an Apache/PHP/MySQL environment ready to use on their machines
 - Basic Knowledge of PHP
 - Basic Knowledge of MySql
-- Basic Knowledge of Caligrafy
+- Basic Knowledge of Caligrafy (Udemy Course: Introduction to Caligrafy)
 - Basic Knowledge of HTML/CSS/Javascript
 - Basic Knowledge of Vue JS